JDIgithub/Cpp_Guide/MultiThreading.md

     - **notify_one()**
       - Wake up one of the waiting threads
       - The scheduler decides which thread is woken up
+      - Only one of the threads which called **wait()** will be woken up
+      - The other waiting threads will remain blocked
+      - A different reader thread processes the data each time
     - **notify_all()**
       - Wake up the waiting threads
+      - The condition variable wakes up all the threads which have called **wait()**
+      - The threads could wake up in any order
+      - All the reader threads process the data

     - Thread A tells the condition variable it is waiting